Cox-Automotive/aws-ebcli/README.md

 ## Running - in a CLI

-To run the cli tools, use the cli command just like you normally would.
-The combination of -w and -v mounts your PWD into the container as the current working directory for the eb cli.
+To run the CLI tools, use the CLI command just like you normally would.
+The combination of -w and -v mounts your PWD into the container as the current working directory for the EB CLI.
+If youre on Windows you'll want to use *%cd%* instead of *$PWD*.

 	docker run -i -w /work -v $PWD:/work coxauto/aws-ebcli eb --version